gefendioglu/Cpp_Practices/03_Lesson/Undefined_Behaviour_Undefined_Specifier.md

 - Do not rely on unspecified behaviour !!!
 - It depends on compiler type.
 - It depends on the implementation (compiler here), implementation is not required to document which behaviour occurs; range of possible behaviours usually specified in standard

-* Implementation Defined Behaviour:
+## IMPLEMENTATION DEFINED BEHAVIOUR :
-	- try not to rely on implemetation defined behaviour
+- Try not to rely on implementation defined behaviour !!!
-	- this behaviour should be documented
+- This behaviour should be documented

 /----------------------------------------------
 /----------------------------------------------